All applications for open positions should be made via our Career Opportunities webpage.

-Step three – RP in Passport: Once we receive approval from CID your RP is stamped into your passport and your Qatari Identification Card will be issued shortly after.
+Step three – Qatar Residence Card Issuance: Once we receive approval from CID, your Qatar Residence Card will be issued shortly after.

-Note: The RP process varies if you are relocating with family members and this will have been discussed with you prior to your arrival.
+Note: The residency process varies if you are relocating with family members and this will have been discussed with you prior to your arrival.